Skip to main content

 5.10.7 IPPC / Waste Matters

-Where an IPPC or Waste Licence is required, the Board cannot impose conditions relating to the control of emissions from the operation of the activity or for controlling emissions related to or following the cessation of the operation or the activity.
+Where an IPPC or Waste Licence is required, the Commission cannot impose conditions relating to the control of emissions from the operation of the activity or for controlling emissions related to or following the cessation of the operation or the activity.

 Back to Contents